-The Afro-American Cultural Center (renamed the African-American Cultural Center and relocated in Capen House since 1977) emerged from a series of spring 1969 meetings between officers of the Afro-American Society and members of the Committee on Student Life and university administrators.
-Afro-American Society officers stressed the need for a Center to “provide facilities to augment research opportunities in Afro-American history and culture” and to “enrich the social and cultural experience of black students at Tufts.”
+The Afro-American Cultural Center, renamed the African-American Cultural Center and relocated in Capen House in 1977, emerged from a series of spring 1969 meetings between officers of the Afro-American Society and members of the Committee on Student Life and university administrators.
+Afro-American Society officers stressed the need for a Center to “provide facilities to augment research opportunities in Afro-American history and culture” and to “enrich the social and cultural experience of black [sic] students at Tufts.”
 Following an affirmative vote by committee members and an immediate endorsement by the university administration, the proposed center was created and initially was to consist of two residential houses (one female and one male) with a resource library in African and African-American history as well as several meeting rooms.

 From the mid-1970s to the present, the African American Center has continued its original mission and has sought to reach out to more and more members of the campus community.
-According to Patricia Hill-Collins, director from 1977 to 1980 and currently a professor of sociology at the University of Cincinnati, the Center strove to provide ongoing support programs for black students--male and female--while trying "to expose and sensitize the entire Tufts community to prominent themes in black political and intellectual thought."
-Indeed, with the changing gender ratio in the black student population--more female than male--Hill-Collins encouraged the formation of organizations such as the Black Dance Troupe and set up workshops on Black Male-Black Female Relationships.
+According to Patricia Hill-Collins, director from 1977 to 1980 and currently a professor of sociology at the University of Maryland, the Center strove to provide ongoing support programs for Black students — male and female — while trying "to expose and sensitize the entire Tufts community to prominent themes in black [sic] political and intellectual thought."
+Indeed, with the changing gender ratio in the Black student population — more female than male — Hill-Collins encouraged the formation of organizations such as the Black Dance Troupe and set up workshops on Black Male-Black Female Relationships.

-While many on the Tufts campus viewed black students as separatists, black students remained, as involved, if not more involved, in campus-wide activities as in earlier decades.
-Throughout the 1970s black students won election to the TCU Senate, starred or co-starred in campus productions and participated in several other campus organizations.
-Black male and female students distinguished themselves on several of the varsity teams--David Whitley and Dennis Mink on the basketball team, Pete Watson, Sam Bryant, Donnie Moore and Darryl Brown on the football team, Gabe Gomez on the soccer team and Dennis Works on both the football and baseball teams.
-With the enactment of the Higher Education Act of 1972 (particularly Title IX which in part called for the equalization of resources for male and female students), women's sports teams came of age.
-Thus over the 1970s women athletes such as Pam Whitley, Diane Nethersole won acclaim for their sports accomplishments.
-In addition, for several years black women comprised a majority of the members of the cheerleading squad.
-According to the Tufts Observer, the cheerleading squad had become “virtually defunct” until revitalization by black women interested in cheering for the basketball team.– Gill, "Another Light on the Hill" with further research by Cat Rosch AG22
+While many on the Tufts campus viewed Black students as separatists, Black students remained as involved, if not more involved, in campus-wide activities as in earlier decades.
+Throughout the 1970s, Black students won election to the TCU Senate, starred or co-starred in campus productions, and participated in several other campus organizations.
+Black male and female students distinguished themselves on several of the varsity teams: David Whitley A70 and Dennis Mink A75 on the basketball team, Sam Bryant A70, Pete Watson A71, Donnie Moore A76, and Darryl Brown A77 on the football team, Gabe Gomez A74 on the soccer team and Dennis Works A80 on both the football and baseball teams.
+With the enactment of the Higher Education Act of 1972 and title IX, women's sports teams came of age.
+Over the 1970s women athletes such as Pam Whitley J77 and Diane Nethersole J82 won acclaim for their sports accomplishments.
+In addition, for several years Black women comprised a majority of the members of the cheerleading squad.
+According to the Tufts Observer, the cheerleading squad had become “virtually defunct” until revitalization by Black women interested in cheering for the basketball team.– Gill, "Another Light on the Hill" with further research by Cat Rosch AG22